 So first Kivi votives were published in 1988.
-They were made by traditional Finnish Iittala glass works cooperating with Marimekko concern.
+They were made by traditional Finnish Iittala glass works or Nuutajärvi glassworks co-operating with Marimekko concern.

 I suppose the reason was that Marimekko brand was well known around the world.
-Actually the same cooperating is seen on Mariskooli bowls; even the used colours on Kivi and Mariskooli items are the same (and called with the same names).
+Actually the same co-operating is seen on Mariskooli bowls; even the used colours on Kivi and Mariskooli items are partly the same (and called with the same names).

-So there appear marks of two brands on Kivi votives: the Iittala strip and Marimekko name molded on the bottom.
+So there appear marks of two brands on Kivi votives: the Iittala sticker, and Marimekko name molded on the bottom.

 They started to use mold numbers on the bottoms in the years 2003-2004.
 If the mold number doesn't appear, the Kivi is made before the year 2003.

-That red Iittala strip tells us about the item`s age too: in the year 2001 that text changed from white to black.
+That red Iittala sticker tells us about the item`s age too: in the year 2001 that text changed from white to black.